16lbs of fat loss & 2.5 months later on the potato diet

 Blood work

 In May 2024, I got an extensive blood panel through Function Health.
-Most of my blood work was good, but some heart indicators were not doing great.
+Most of my blood work results were good, but some heart indicators were not performing well.
 I‘ve always thought that this came from my general ‘meat a potatoes’ casual default diet that I’ve had for over ten years to keep my weight stable, and the fact I had some borderline good heart markers such as HDL and my LDL wasn’t that high as I got my normal annual blood work throughout the years.
-It meant I was in an ‘alternative’ mode due to the high fat and protein diet, and it was ok.
+It meant I was in an ‘alternative’ mode due to the high-fat and protein diet, and it was ok.

 Greg Muschen also pointed out that I should calculate my HOMA-IR score, which was firmly at 3.0, indicating insulin resistance.
-This was another surprise for me since my fasting insulin has always been ‘within range’, and my fasting glucose is still in range, but borderline.
+This was another surprise for me, as my fasting insulin has always been within range, and my fasting glucose is still within range, but borderline.
 I didn’t realize my insulin was high for what it was.

-This potato diet is indicating something else here, along with my Genefood results, and how my heart rate drops 10bpm like a clock whenever I do high starch intake makes me think that this blood work might be pointing to something in my case, along with the peater assertion about insulin sensitivity and eating carbs.
-I have a blood draw scheduled in two days, so I will post an update with the results once they come in, and we will see what 30 lbs of weight loss and 2.5 months of a potato diet did to my blood work compared to my blood draw in May 2024.
+This potato diet is indicating something else here, along with my Genefood results, and how my heart rate drops 10bpm like a clock whenever I do high starch intake, makes me think that this blood work might be pointing to something in my case, along with the peater assertion about insulin sensitivity and eating carbs.
+I have a blood draw scheduled in two days, so I will post an update with the results once they are received.
+We will then compare my blood work from 30 lbs of weight loss and 2.5 months of a potato diet to my results from May 2024.

 Fire in a bottle / Brad Marshall: Eat springtime or summer foods

-Brad Marshall is a very interesting guy who goes into a lot of scientific detail on YouTube and theory crafts a bunch of diets to lose weight on.
-He created the croissant diet and the emergence diet and theorizes that the significant reason why we are all getting fat is our food composition is indicative of fall time, which signals to our body to ‘get fat for winter’ and puts us in a metabolic state of torpor.
+Brad Marshall is a very interesting individual who delves into extensive scientific details on YouTube and theorizes various diets for weight loss.
+He created the croissant diet and the emergence diet and theorizes that the significant reason why we are all getting fat is that our food composition is indicative of fall time, which signals to our body to ‘get fat for winte” and puts us in a metabolic state of torpor.

-He has a video about how ‘obese humans are in protein sparing mode,’ which is my guess as to why I haven’t lost any muscle mass as I do this high starch weight loss diet.
-I estimate that once I cross a specific ‘not fat’ threshold, my body will start losing lean mass on this low-protein diet,
+He has a video about how "obese humans are in protein-sparing mode," which is my guess as to why I haven’t lost any muscle mass while following this high-starch weight loss diet.
+I estimate that once I cross a specific ‘not fat’ threshold, my body will start losing lean mass on this low-protein diet.

 I tried his Emergence diet for a month but didn’t lose weight.
 I did get my high energy and lower heart rate effect, although.
 I haven’t tried his croissant diet yet.